 Populus: A Love Letter to the Quaking Giants

 My name is Ferb Vu, and I’ve always been drawn to trees.
 Their silent strength, the way they reach for the sky, the whisper of leaves in the wind – it’s a language I understand.
-But among the many species that grace our planet, the genus Populus holds a special place in my heart.
+But among the many species that grace our planet, the genus Populus from the Salicaceae family holds a special place in my heart.
 These aren’t just trees; they’re living sculptures, each with a unique character and a story to tell.

 A Symphony of Leaves